programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 `json_decode` converts the value of `$json_europeana` (in the JSON format) into PHP code.
 HTML `<hr>` makes a horizontal line to distinguish JSON data above and below.
 This is not absolutely necessary, but it is for a readability purpose. `$data_europeana->totalResults;` displays the totalResult data.
 With `->`, we can refer to a particular position of data hierarchy and obtain the data value, in this case, `totalResults`.
 In this way, we can specify a part of data we need to display.

-Yes, it gets complicated, but don’t bother too much with the code itself.
-You only need to understand the general concept and workflow, because we will make a code template later, so you only need to copy and paste with some adjustment.
+You should not bother too much with the code itself.
+As long as you understand the general concept and workflow, copy and paste with some adjustment are enough for now, because we will make a easy-to-reuse code template later.

 The next step is the final approach to the Europeana search API in this tutorial.
 We will create a table view of the same data we have been using.
-Bear with me!

 ## Table view of Europeana data
 So far, data can be seen, but they are kind of raw data.
 It is not easy to read.
 So, we re-organise them to build a table view application.
 You may want to keep what you have done, so we will add codes on top of the previous ones.
 If you don’t want to look back, you can simply delete `print $json_europeana;` and `print $data_europeana->totalResults;` and continue the tutorial.

 Please add the following code at the end of `europeana_api.php`, but, again, before closing of PHP (`?>`).
 Have a look at the file in the browser.
 You should see a table with a header row.
-Getting better, right?
 We just need to put data in the table later.
-We are almost there!

 **Sample 7**
 ```